3.4 Game Theory

 • One player's loss equals the other's gain ("zero sum").

-Each player has the same three moves: paper, scissors, and rock.
+Each player has the same three moves: rock, paper, and scissors.
 Rock beats (crushes) scissors; scissors beat (cut) paper, and paper beats (wraps) rock.

 Each +1 entry indicates a win for the row player, -1 indicates a loss, and 0 indicates a tie.